FloryG/FloryG/README.md

 - 👋 Hi, I’m @FloryG
-- 👀 I’m interested in Java, Python, and graphics
+- 👀 I’m interested in Dart, C, and Python
-- 🌱 I’m currently learning Digital Marketing
-- 💞️ I’m not looking to collaborate on anything currently :D
+- 💼 Currently an Analyst at Schneider
 - 📫 How to reach me florian.gal22@gmail.com

 <!---